javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 The properties `state` and `result` of the Promise object are internal.
 We can't directly access them.
 We can use the methods `.then`/`.catch`/`.finally` for that.
 They are described below.
 ```

-## Consumers: then, catch, finally
+## Consumers: then, catch

 A Promise object serves as a link between the executor (the "producing code" or "singer") and the consuming functions (the "fans"), which will receive the result or error.
-Consuming functions can be registered (subscribed) using methods `.then`, `.catch` and `.finally`.
+Consuming functions can be registered (subscribed) using methods `.then` and `.catch`.

 ### then